 The clinical context is crucial in image interpretation.
-The exact pattern may differ dependant on the underlying cause.
+The exact pattern may differ dependent on the underlying cause.
 In general, the typical feature on plain film during an acute diffuse alveolar haemorrhage is a diffuse infiltrative opacification pattern 5.
 At times there may a slight predilection towards the mid zones 5 with some apical sparing 8.

 The HRCT pattern can vary with time of onset of the haemorrhage and the clinical context is crucial in image interpretation:

 - can range from lobular or lobar areas of ground-glass opacities to predominant consolidation

 - ground-glass opacity is generated by subtotal alveolar filling with blood and is accompanied by apparent prominence of segmental and subsegmental bronchi, which has been referred to as the “dark bronchus sign"

 - 2–3 days

 between chronic recurrent bleeding events

 - ill-defined centrilobular nodules

 - with severe repeated haemorrhage: may progress with features of interstitial fibrosis